 Retirement planning is a journey, not a destination.

-Why should I plan for retirement?
+Why should you plan for retirement?

 Social Security is only designed to replace about 40% of the average worker's salary after they retire.
 Many retirees drastically downgrade their lifestyles due to inadequate savings.

-Things to consider when planning for retirement
+What to consider when planning for retirement

-How much money do you need to retire?
+How much money do you really need to retire?